SELF GUIDED AUDIO TOURS HAWAII

 Rachel

 A summit so high and so treacherous, “only an angel could land on it."
-When Methodist minister Frederick Vining Fisher first saw the sky-high Angel's Landing, that’s what he allegedly said.
+When Methodist minister Frederick Vining Fisher first saw the sky-high Angel's Landing, that’s, allegedly, what he exclaimed.
 And yet, thousands of ordinary, albeit brave, people summit Zion’s most infamous hike every year.

 What is Angel’s Landing?